-There are a number of advantages to reloading by yourself, among which saving money is the biggest.
+There are several advantages to reloading by yourself, among which saving money is the biggest.
 For some people, the process is simply much more rewarding and enjoyable than purchasing factory-loaded ammunition.

 However, you can’t start reloading without the right reloading equipment.
 But more importantly, you need a good reloading manual.
-In fact, it’s impossible to learn how to load ammo without the correct information.
+It’s impossible to learn how to load ammo without the correct information.

 There are many great reloading manuals out there, but many are specialized, and some are older.
 The scope of options can be confusing.